-The projections contained herein are based on the Supervisory Severely Adverse Scenario provided by the Board of Governors of the Federal Reserve System (the "Federal Reserve") in connection with the 2019 annual Dodd-Frank Act Stress Testing ("DFAST") exercise.
+The projections contained herein are based on the Supervisory Severely Adverse Scenario provided by the Board of Governors of the Federal Reserve System (the "Federal Reserve") in connection with the 2021 annual Dodd-Frank Act Stress Testing ("DFAST") exercise.
 The Supervisory Severely Adverse Scenario is designed to be generally representative of a severe economic downturn scenario that can be described in many respects as similar to the recession beginning in 2008.
-The specific variables included in the Supervisory Severely Adverse Scenario such as economic activity, unemployment, exchange rates, prices, incomes, and interest rates are detailed in the document published by the Federal Reserve on February 5, 2019 titled "2019 Supervisory Scenarios for Annual Stress Tests Required under the Dodd-Frank Act Stress Testing Rules and the Capital Plan Rule."
+The specific variables included in the Supervisory Severely Adverse Scenario such as economic activity, unemployment, exchange rates, prices, incomes, and interest rates are detailed in the document published by the Federal Reserve on February 12, 2021 titled "2021 Stress Test Scenarios".

 The Firm's DFAST relies on various models to forecast performance under stressed conditions.
-These models cover loss estimates, revenue projections, scenario infrastructure, and risk-weighted asset calculations.
+These models cover loss estimates, revenue and expense projections, scenario infrastructure, and risk-weighted asset calculations.
 The projections contained within this disclosure represent hypothetical estimates that involve an economic outcome that is more adverse than expected, and accordingly these estimates are not forecasts of expected losses, pre-provision net revenue ("PPNR"), net income before taxes, or capital ratios.
 The Federal Reserve also conducts stress testing of financial institutions, including BNY Mellon, based on its own forecasting models and methodologies for which it does not disclose all details.

 The Regulation requires us, among other things, to make certain assumptions regarding capital actions ("Dodd-Frank Capital Actions") when computing pro forma capital ratios across the nine-quarter planning horizon.
-These Dodd-Frank Capital Actions include:
+The capital actions assumptions in DFAST have recently been revised for company-run stress tests conducted under Regulation YY.